chr1st1ank/blog/_posts/2021-05-06-Envoy-sidecar-configuration-generator.md

 </div>

 ## Structured access log in JSON format
 Envoy offers the option to write an access log in arbitrary structure.
-To make it indexable with log aggregators also json format is offered.
+To make it indexable with log aggregators also JSON format is offered.

 The definition used by the config generator adds a couple of fields into a JSON object, missing fields are left out (that's `omit_empty_values`) and everything is send to stderr.
 Of course also other log destinations are available.
 ```yaml